 (I wouldn’t know how better to sum up what my own life’s work has been about.)

-My grandfather, confused as he was, did have the notion that there were things going on in the world that are not visible like stones, but more like the way the wind is visible in how it moves things.
-He was indeed, in that way, part of that universe of thinkers who explain what happens in the human world.
+My grandfather, confused as he was, understood that some of the forces at work in the human world are not visible like stones, but more like the wind, visible in how they move things.
+In that way, he belonged to the universe of thinkers who try to explain what happens in the human world.

 That heritage reached me through my own father.
 But if my father recognized what he’d received from his father, I never heard it.